mbedward/compassutils/README.md

 whether a bearing lies within a specified angular range (useful when working with wind direction data).

-The package is intended for use by myself and colleagues at the Centre for Environmental Risk Management of Bushfire, University of Wollongong.
-Everyone is free to use it but please treat it as a very early work-in-progress, and beware that any and all code is liable to change in the 0.x versions.
+The package is being developed for use by myself and colleagues at the Centre for Environmental Risk Management of Bushfire, University of Wollongong but everyone is free to use it.
 Suggestions, bug reports and pull requests are very welcome.
+Please treat the package as an early work-in-progress and be aware that the code is liable to change without notice in the 0.x versions.

 ## Installation